bolpin/friday_challenge/README.md

   * If the project is taking too long then you may leave something out.
 Be sure to let us know so we can adjust the requirements

 ## Project Submission:
-Please provide us with a github repository fork of this project or a pull request
+Please provide us with a github fork of this project